smithy-lang/smithy/designs/resource-properties.md

 * Remove the need to add property traits to members spread across the resource.

 Cons:
-* Marks

-* The resource shape becomes very verbose.
+* The resource shape becomes verbose.
+It leaks details of create and instance operation input and output members that need to be filtered out.
-* Mixins can also be used with inputs and outputs to mark specific members as `@notProperty`, giving the same effect.
+* More difficult to process ignoredProperties when model undergoes transformations that may filter the operations on a service or resource.
+Operation inclusion or exclusion would impact the contents of ignoredProperties.

 ### (`@nestedProperties` alternative): Associating top level resource properties to structures with `@associatedResource`

-In order to support existing services migration to resource properties we will introduce a new trait named `@associatedResource` to associate a structure shape with the top level properties of a specific resource instead of a top level lifecycle operation input or output.
+In order to support existing services migration to resource properties we could introduce a new trait named `@associatedResource` to associate a structure shape with the top level properties of a specific resource instead of a top level lifecycle operation input or output.
 This trait can only be allowed to structure